Chengjiang Fossil Site

 (viii)

 The palaeontological evidence of the site is unrivalled for its rich species diversity for early Cambrian times.
-To date at least 20 phyla, plus a variety of enigmatic groups, and at least 281 species have been documented.
+To date at least 20 phyla, plus a variety of enigmatic groups, and at least 300 species have been documented.
 Taxa recovered include algae, sponges and cnidarians along with numerous bilaterian phyla, including the earliest known chordates.
 The quality of fossil preservation is exquisite, including both the soft and hard tissues of animals with hard skeletons, along with a wide array of organisms that were entirely soft-bodied and, therefore, relatively unrepresented in the global fossil record.
-The fossils and rocks of the property, together, present the most complete known record of an early Cambrian marine community (Babcock et al., 2001; State Party of China, 2011; Dzik, 2004; Hagadorn, 2002; IUCN, 2012; Hou et al., 2004; Hou et al., 2017; IUCN Consultation, 2020).
+The fossils and rocks of the property, together, present the most complete known record of an early Cambrian marine community (Babcock et al., 2001; State Party of China, 2011; Dzik, 2004; Hagadorn, 2002; IUCN, 2012; Hou et al., 2004; Hou et al., 2017; IUCN Consultation, 2020; Schmidt et al., 2021).

 Assessment information